edgedb/edgedb/docs/edgeql/literals.rst

 .. index:: primitive types

-EdgeQL is *inextricably tied* to EdgeDB's rigorous type system.
+EdgeQL is *inextricably tied* to Gel's rigorous type system.
 Below is an overview of how to declare a literal value of each *primitive type*.
 Click a link in the left column to jump to the associated section.